 Establishing industry utilities is infinitely more difficult than offering a new niche product to retail consumers.
 DZ BANK is working with peers to support an industry utility that will revolutionise debt capital markets by mutualising costs that so far have been carried by banks, issuers and investors alike.

 By offering the complete value chain of a bond issuance, eppf allows each stakeholder to concentrate on what it does best – banks originate and place bonds, investors analyse and make informed investment decisions, borrowers tap a large universe of potential investors, and regulators supervise efficiently.
-The link between them all is eppf.
+Eppf is the link between them all.
 Although evolutionary rather than disruptive, the results it achieves are revolutionary.
 Owing to the immense economies of scale, trades can be settled at T+1 (one day after the trade date).
 This will improve to T+0 in the future, eliminating the difference between primary and secondary markets.
 The standardisation of bond documents makes them easier to compare and easier for traders and investors to understand.
 This will improve liquidity.

 Lower costs will enable new issuers to access markets, reducing an economy’s dependence on bank funding.
 If the link between sovereign funding and banking crises is broken, the overall resilience and stability of economies will increase.
-The private placement initiative is an example of how, with an open-minded approach, fintech can be used to the advantage of a whole market and even entire economies.
+Eppf is an example of how, with an open-minded approach, fintech can be used to the advantage of a whole market and even entire economies.
 The hope is that it is the first of many industry utilities that provide revolutionary services in a collaborative way.

 Frank Scheidig is Global Head of Senior Executive Banking at DZ BANK.

-This article appears in OMFIF's fourth annual Global Public Investor report.
-Order your copy of GPI 2017 here, and register to attend the launch on 14 June in London here.
+This article appears in OMFIF’s fourth annual Global Public Investor.
+Pre-order your copy of GPI 2017 here, and register to attend the launch on 14 June in London here.